Altidias/Milestone1_Group52/Software Design Document.md

   - *db_path: str* - Path to the csv file.
 - Return Value:
   - *None*
-- Side Effects: Updates the global data dictionary with data from the CSV.
+- Side Effects: Updates the global pandas.DataFrame with data extracted from the CSV file.

 **search_food()**
 - Description: Searches for food items based on a text query, partial matches are also returned to allow the user to select them in the GUI.
 - Input Parameters:
   - *query: str* - Food name.
 - Return Value:
-  - *matches: list[tuple(str, dict[str, float])]* - A list of tuples where each tuple contains the food name and a dictionary containing nutrients, with nutrient names as keys and amounts in grams as values.
+  - *matches: pandas.DataFrame* - A dataframe containing rows where the food name partially or completely matched the query, each row represent a food item and the columns are nutrients.
 - Side Effects: Updates and opens a list component in the GUI bellow the search box showing partial matches.

 **filter_by_range()**